 At the same time, a $2.5 million loan was pursued, and with the help of substantial private collateral, the loan was soon secured.

 When the Lear 55 became available at the end of January 1987, a down payment was made.
-On March 6, after a second test flight, Maharaji took delivery of the aircraft on behalf of Elan Vital.
+On March 6, after a second test flight, Maharaji took delivery of the aircraft on behalf of Élan Vital.

 What are the future implications of the Lear 55 purchase?
 To begin with, there will be fixed monthly commitments.
-Operatng the new aircraft will cost about $1.85 million per year (including payments on the loan, insurance, fuel, handling, and hiring a co-pilot and mechanic-just to name a few).
+Operating the new aircraft will cost about $1.85 million per year (including payments on the loan, insurance, fuel, handling, and hiring a co-pilot and mechanic-just to name a few).
 The Lear 55 will cost about 25 percent more to operate than the Lear 35-a commitment that is definitely possible to meet, given the ongoing participation of the thousands of people worldwide who pledged their financial commitment during last year's aviation fundraising drive.

 CHARLES CAMERON